 In Opposition, David served as a Whip from 2005-2009, before serving as Shadow Minister for Further and Higher Education from January 2009 until May 2010.

 If you have an issue that you would like to discuss with David, you can get in touch here.

 Political Hero: Margaret Thatcher

 Singers: Dusty Springfield / Bruce Springsteen

-Novel: The Spy Who Came in from the Cold by John Le Carre, A Bend in the River by V.S Naipaul, Quartet in Autumn by Barbara Pym
+Novels: The Spy Who Came in from the Cold by John Le Carre, A Bend in the River by V.S Naipaul, Quartet in Autumn by Barbara Pym

 Poem: If by Rudyard Kipling